antonyjm462/Movie-Review-Analysis/README.md

 ### Topic Modeling
 For topic modeling we use the NMF class from scikit-learn and pyLDAvis for building interactive visualizations of topic models.
 Also some utility functions from topic-model-utils module to display the results in a clean format.

-Interactive visualization of positive review topics
+Interactive visualization of positive review topics:
 The visualizations shows 10 models from positive and negative reviews.The visualizations are interactive(if using jupyter notebook)and you can click on any of the bubbles representing topics in the Intertopic Distance Map on the left and see the most relevant terms in each of the topics in the right bar chart.
 Multi-Dimension Scaling (MDS) is used in the plot on the left shows similar topics should be close to one another and dissimilar topics should be far apart.The size of each topic bubble is based on the frequency of that topic and its components in the overall corpus.
 The visualization on the right shows the top terms.When no topic is selected it shows the top 15 most salient topics in the corpus.The term's saliency is defined as a measure of how frequently the term appears the corpus and its distinguishing factor when used to distinguish between topics.The relevancy metric can be changed based on the slider on top of the bar chart.

 ### Machine learning models and evaluation